opencog/atomspace/opencog/matrix/README.md

 Pairs
 -----
 More generally, there is a generic theme of "pairs of things" that are statistically related.
-These can be pairs of vertexes, or the paring of (vertex, nearest-neighbors).
-For example, the vertexes might be words of the English language.
+These can be pairs of vertices, or the paring of (vertex, nearest-neighbors).
+For example, the vertices might be words of the English language.
 The nearest-neighbors might be N-grams or skip-grams.
-The vertexes might be proteins or genes, and the pairing might be (gene, expressed-protein) or (gene, up/down-regulated-reaction).
-The pairs can be homogenous, such as (event, event) pairs, or they can be inhomogenous, such as (cause, effect) pairs.
+The vertices might be proteins or genes, and the pairing might be (gene, expressed-protein) or (gene, up/down-regulated-reaction).
+The pairs can be homogeneous, such as (event, event) pairs, or they can be inhomogeneous, such as (cause, effect) pairs.

-A recurring therem is to obtain and analyze statistics for such pairs, to correlate them, to classify them, to discriminate among them.
+A recurring theme is to obtain and analyze statistics for such pairs, to correlate them, to classify them, to discriminate among them.
 In these cases, the pairs have some associated weight, frequency or count.